Davidwallacesadler/cs_app/chapter_2_representing_and_manipulating_information/section_2_integer_representations/README.md

 "Casting of signed to unsigned leads to some non-intuitive behavior".
 (119) Be very careful with implicit casting and keep a mental model of whether you are working with unsigned or two's-complement integers.

 "Unsigned values are very useful when we want to think of words as just collections of bits with no numeric representation" (120).
-This makes sense, we typically use these values for flags, enum ordinals, addresses, and sizes.
+This makes sense, We typically use these values for flags, enum ordinals, addresses, and sizes.

 # 2.3: Integer Arithmetic
-This section breaks down the "nuances of computer arithmetic" so we can write more reliable code!
+This section breaks down the "nuances of computer arithmetic" so we can write more reliable code when working with integers!

 ## 2.3.1: Unsigned Addition

+"We cannot place any bound on the word size required to fully represent the results of arithmetic operations."
+(121) We always havet he possibility of overflowing and requiring a larger word size to represent the arithmetic result.

+"The operation +(u/w)... can be characterized as a form of modular arithmetic, computing the sum modulo 2^w by simply discarding any bits with weight greater than 2^(w-1) in the bit-level representation of x + y."
+(121) So when we overflow with unsigned addition, we take the resulting bit-level representation of the sum and discard bits greater than original word size.

+"[With unsigned integers] the overflow case has the effect of decrementing the su, by 2^w."
+(123) We are essentially "chopping off" the overflow bit(s).
+The overflow acts almost like a "reset" mod 2^w.
+This makes sense because modulo essentially clamps the values between 0 and 2^w.

+"An arithmetic operation is said to *overflow* when the full integer result cannot fit within the word size limits of the data type."
+(123) This make sense.
+Overflow just means we cannot represent the result in the current word size!

+To detect overflow of unsigned addition: "The computation of *s* (x + y, x, y >= 0) overflowed if and only if s < x (or equivalently, s < y)"